- Campus Life

 The James J. Shea Sr. Memorial Library contains more than 76,000 volumes, 14,900 bound periodicals, 85,000 units of microfilm, and 600 sound recordings and tapes, and subscriptions to more than 400 current periodicals.
 Through online database access, innumerable educational resources are available to our students.
 See more.

 Take the net with you.
 No strings attached.
 Wherever you go on campus, you'll have wireless Internet access to use as you see fit.
-The college has completed a technology transformation that includes a new wireless network covering the campus inside and out, a FirstClass virtual campus, new desktop computers for staff and new laptop computers for faculty.
+The college has completed a technology transformation that includes a new wireless network covering the campus inside and out, new desktop computers for staff and new laptop computers for faculty.

 AIC has become the first area college to switch to a VoIP (Voice over Internet Protocol) phone system, which offers unified messaging.
 You can access your voice messages in your email as well as fax from your computer.